QuantEcon/qe_libraries_article/paper.md

 ### Scalar Maximization

 The `optimize` module implements the Nelder-Mead algorithm for maximizing a scalar-valued function with one or more variables.
+This function is JIT-compiled via Numba and hence can be embedded in larger functions that also use Numba.

 ```python
 >>> from numba import njit